telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-menu.md

     </li>

 <!--_-->
-This creates the `&lt;div&gt;` content displayed in a drop-down menu item, as shown in the figure below.
+This creates the `<div>` content displayed in a drop-down menu item, as shown in the figure below.

 **Figure 3.
 The Kendo UI pull-down content in a drop-down menu item**